-Project Pilgrimage offers four programs of action, each centered on developing, cementing, and then launching and supporting young adults as they grow into impactful leaders prepared to thrive in inter-racial and inter-generational environments.
+Project Pilgrimage offers three programs of action, each centered on developing, cementing, and then launching and supporting citizens as they grow into impactful leaders.
+Each program takes aim at preparing us to thrive in inter-racial and inter-generational environments.

 - Diversity across racial, age, gender, and economic standings

 - A fundamental desire to study the arc of the Black American freedom struggle

 - A clear, determined commitment to racial and social justice